kt3k/ylep/README.md

 YLEP: YGGS Language Enhancement Package

-It provide Function.prototype enhancement.
+It provides Function.prototype enhancement.
 See source code for detail.